 MNP was involved in this project from 2014-2018, initially developing a concept for the client and then delivering this through novation to Wates.

-Transforming a 1960s example of Sir Edwin Lutyens’ grand style of architecture into a co-working space
+Transforming a 1960s Seifert designed brutalist building into a modern co-working space

 Modern Workplace for a remarkable Victorian building